EyeQL reference guide

 For each matched file, return the file name, number of matched revisions, the lines added/removed:

-Show all the changesets with no review:
+Show all the changesets that are not in or before any closed review: